Contact fuze: Artillery fuzes

 A more sophisticated fuze is the double-acting fuze, which is sensitive to both contact and grazing.
+(Note: In British terminology, "D.A." stands for "direct action", i.e. contact, rather than double-acting.
+Many D.A. fuzes, such as the No. 233, are not double-acting.)
 An example of such a double-acting fuze is the British WW II Fuze, D.A. and percussion, No. 119 This fuze uses a nose striker, as for the original No. 106, but is rather more complex with an added inertia mechanism for grazing impacts and also three automatic safety devices.
 Simple contact impacts drive the striker back into the detonating pellet, as before.
 Graze impacts trigger the inertia mechanism, where instead the pellet in a heavy carrying plug travels forwards onto the striker.
 The striker is protected in storage by a nose safety cap.
 Normally this is removed before loading, but it may also be left in place if the target is behind cover.
 This reduces the sensitivity of the striker to light impacts through vegetation, but the fuze will still function through the inertia mechanism, or through a hard impact.
 Three safety devices are provided, one released by inertia during firing, which then unlocks a second that is released by centrifugal force of the spinning shell.
 These are mechanical locks that prevent the striker contacting the pellet.
 A third device is a centrifugal shutter that initially blocks propagation from the detonator pellet to the booster explosive.

 Most artillery contact fuzes act immediately, although some may have a delay.
 This allows a high-explosive or semi-armour-piercing shell to penetrate a wall before exploding, thus achieving the most damage inside the building.
 Where a shell is used against strong armour and requires all of its explosive power merely to penetrate, a delay is not appropriate.
 Most such delayed fuzes are thus switchable to a "superquick" or immediate mode.